Corsace/corsace/README.md

 ##### Via Docker

 We are shipping a production-like `docker-compose.yml` file.
-You can start only the database service using: `docker-compose up -d database`
+You can start only the database service using: `docker-compose up -d database` or `npm run database`.

 The database will listen on `127.0.0.1:3306`, with `corsace` being the database name, username and password.